 c.
-Which counties have a greater percentage of people who think that global warming is happening: counties that are shaded in orange or counties that are shaded in blue?
+Which counties have a greater percentage of people who think that global warming is happening: counties in orange or counties that are shaded in blue?

 Counties that are shaded in orange have a greater percentage of people who think that global warming is happening.